thriveweb/deking-new/content/services/single-service2.md

 welcomeImage: /images/uploads/cooldekredlandbay.jpg
 accordion:
   - description: >-
-      The Stratco Outback patio roof is the classic patio roof, with its simple yet strong design, and modern good looks will provide you with a cover to suit all applications.
-The Outback flat roof is cost effective and will provide a low maintenance roof for your additional space needs
+      The single skin V-line patio roof is the classic patio roof, with its simple yet strong design, and modern good looks will provide you with a cover to suit all applications.
+The Patio flat roof is cost effective and will provide a low maintenance roof for your additional space needs
     title: Flat or Skillion
   - description: >-
       Insulated roofing panels are the modern approach to the popular single